-Ron Witte is a Visiting Professor at the Graduate School of Design, Harvard University, Cambridge, Massachusetts.
+Ron Witte is a Professor in Residence of Architecture at the Graduate School of Design, Harvard University, Cambridge, Massachusetts.
 He co-founded WW Architecture with Sarah Whiting.

 Witte is a registered architect in Massachusetts, California, and Texas.
 He holds National Council of Architectural Review Boards certification.
 He is a member of the American Institute of Architects.